mumuki/mumuki-janitor/README.md

 3. Create a API Client
   1. Set client permissions
   2. Set client logical name
   3. This will generate a private JWT.
 Use it to authenticate API calls in any Platform application within a `Authorizaion: Bearer <TOKEN>`

 # Permissions

-Janitor Permissions are composed of two elements:
+Office Permissions are composed of two elements:

 * a role, that states which operations a user or API client can perform.
 Roles are:
   * `student`: they can solve exercises in Atheneum